signalogic/SigSRF_SDK/pktlib_readme.md

 ```

   * pkt_buf should point to a sufficiently large memory area to contain returned packet data
-  * pcap_pkt_hdr, if supplied, should point to a [pcap packet record struct](#user-content-pcaprechdrtstruct) to hold packet record info.
+  * pcap_pkt_hdr, if supplied, should point to a [pcap packet record struct](#user-content-pcaprechdrtstruct) to hold packet record info, incuding arrival timestamp.
 NULL indicates not used
   * link_layer_info should be supplied from a prior DSOpenPcap() call.
 See DSOpenPcap() comments above
   * hdr_type, if supplied, should point to a 16-bit unsigned int that will on return contain one or more ETH_P_XXX flags(as defined in linux/if_ether.h).
 NULL indicates not used
   * pcap_file_hdr, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct)) that on return will contain the file's header(s).
 This allows an app to obtain a file header at any time after a prior DSOpenPcap() call, if the file header was not previously saved or not available.
 NULL indicates not used